ldevillard/cub3d/README.md

 	return (ret);
 }
 ```
-- Like the paint pot tool, this recursive algorythm will help you to check if the map is entoured by walls.
+- Like the paint pot tool, this recursive algorythm will help you to check if the map is entoured by walls
-- A lot of GNL and treat line per line to check every error cases.
+- A lot of GNL and treat line per line to check every error cases
 #
 ### For Raycast :
 - Make searches about vectors and trigonometry